entando/entando-docs/vuepress/docs/next/tutorials/devops/clustering-caching/caching-and-clustering.md

 > **NOTE**
 >
 > When building your deployment architecture it is importatnt to review your goals, hardware, networking, and application specific setup and to optimize your   App Engine deployment for your environment.
-None of the configurations or deployments below will address every type of application or every type of deployment  but the configuration and testing should be used as building blocks to create a deployment architecture that works for your application.
+None of the configurations or deployments below will address every type of application or every type of deployment.
+The configuration and testing examples below can be used as building blocks to create a deployment architecture that works for your application.

 ## Clustering